 The CCM program was established for Members with chronic and/or complex conditions.
 The goal of the CCM program is to optimize Member wellness, improve clinical outcomes, promote self-management and appropriate resource management across the care continuum, through efficient care coordination, education, referrals to health care resource, and advocacy.
 IEHP assesses the performance of the CCM program annually using established measures and quantifiable standards.
-These reports are presented to the QI Subcommittee and QM Committee for discussion and input.
+These reports are presented to the QIC and QM Committee for discussion and input.
 Based on the committee recommendations, the Care Management Department collaborates with other Departments within the organization to implement improvement activities.

-Transition of Care (TOC) Program
+Integrated Care Transitions (ITC) Program

 IEHP has developed a system to coordinate the delivery of care across all healthcare settings, Providers, and services to ensure all hospitalized Members are evaluated for discharge needs to provide continuity of care and coordination of care.
 Multiple studies have shown that the poor transition between care settings have resulted in an increase in mortality and morbidity.
 Transitioning care without assistance for Members with complex needs (e.g. SPD Members that very often have three (3) or more chronic conditions) can be complicated by several other health and social risk factors.
-IEHP's TOC program has been designed to provide solutions to these challenges.
-Through the TOC program, IEHP makes concerted efforts to coordinate care when Members move from one setting to another.
+IEHP's Integrated Care Transitions (ITC) program has been designed to provide solutions to these challenges and care transitions for all.
+Through the ITC program, IEHP makes concerted efforts to coordinate care when Members move from one setting to another.
 This coordination ensures quality of care and minimizes risk to patient safety.
 IEHP also works with the Member or their caregiver to ensure they have the necessary medications/supplies to prevent readmissions or complications.
-The goals of the TOC program include the following:
+The goals of the ITC program include the following:

-• Avoiding of hospital readmissions post discharge;

-- Improvements in health outcomes post discharge from inpatient facilities; and - Improving Member and caregiver experience with care received
+- Avoiding of hospital readmissions post discharge; - Improvements in health outcomes post discharge from inpatient facilities; and - Improving Member and caregiver experience with care received - Assigned a Care Manager upon each hospital admission who will follow the Member during the entire episode; - Providing a single point of contact for the Member/Caregiver; and - Bi-Directional communication between the Plan.
+Member and Providers.

-Facility Site Review (FSR)/Medical Record Review (MRR) and Physical Accessibility Review Survey (PARS)
+Facility Site Review (FSR)/Medical Record Review (MRR) and Physical Accessibility Review Survey (PARS)36

 IEHP requires all Primary Care Physician (PCP) sites to undergo an initial Facility Site Review (FSR) and Medical Record Review (MRR) Survey performed by a Certified Site Reviewer (CSR), prior to the PCP site participating in the IEHP network.
 The purpose of the FSR/MRR is to ensure a PCP site's capacity to support the safe and effective provision of primary care services.
 In addition to the FSR/MRR, IEHP conducts a Physical Accessibility Review Surveys (PARS).
 The purpose of PARS is to assess the physical accessibility, physical appearance, safety, adequacy of room space, availability of appointments, adequacy of record keeping, and any other issue that could impede quality of care.
-PARS also ensures Provider sites that ae seeing Members with disabilities do not have any physical access limitations when visiting a Provider stie.
+PARS also ensures Provider sites that are seeing Members with disabilities do not have any physical access limitations when visiting a Provider stie.